-- Fisher Investments Europe Limited (FIE) is authorised and regulated by the Financial Conduct Authority.
-It is registered in England, Company Number 3850593.
+- Fisher Investments Ireland Limited trades as Fisher Investments Europe (FIE) and is regulated by the Central Bank of Ireland.
+Fisher Investments Ireland Limited and its trading name Fisher Investments Europe are registered with the Companies Registration Office in Ireland under numbers 623847 and 629724.
 Fisher Investments (FI) is an investment adviser registered with the United States Securities and Exchange Commission.
 FIE is wholly-owned by Fisher Asset Management, LLC, trading as Fisher Investments, which is wholly-owned by Fisher Investments, Inc. Since inception, Fisher Investments, Inc. has been 100% Fisher-family and employee-owned. - FIE outsources portfolio management to FI.
 FI's Investment Policy Committee (IPC) is responsible for all strategic investment decisions.
 The Fisher Joint Investment Oversight Committee is responsible for overseeing FI's management of portfolios that have been outsourced to FI. - Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance neither guarantees nor reliably indicates future results.
-The value of investments and the income from them will fluctuate with world financial markets and international currency rates. - This document may be considered advertising within the meaning of article 68(1) of the Swiss Financial Services Act dated 15 June 2018 (status as of 1 January 2020). - This document has been approved and is being communicated by Fisher Investments Europe Limited. - Data indicated in this report are based on engagement meetings for all of Fisher Investments Institutional clients.
+The value of investments and the income from them will fluctuate with world financial markets and international currency rates. - This document has been approved and is being communicated by Fisher Investments Ireland Limited. - Data indicated in this report are based on engagement meetings for all of Fisher Investments Institutional clients.
 For Professional Client Use Only. - References to "We", "our", "us" and "the firm" in the following engagement report refer to FI.